dfelinto/blender-manual/manual/render/eevee/lighting.rst

 Specular
    Specular Light intensity multiplier.
 Use it for artistic control.
    Defines the intensity with which the light object will be visible in reflections on the surface of specular objects, like metals or mirrors.
    Setting this to 0 will make the light object disappear from specular reflections.
-Keep it exactly at 1.0 for photorealistic results.
+Keep it exactly at 1.0 for photo-realistic results.
 Custom Distance
    If enabled, uses *Distance* as the custom attenuation distance instead of global Light Threshold.
    In order to avoid long setup times, this distance is first computed